aha-app/aha-services/docs/jira_connect.md

 Please carefully follow these instructions to ensure that the integration is properly configured.

-1. Configure the Server URL, Username and Password below.
+1. Log into your Jira On-demand instance.
+Under _Administration_ -> _Add-ons_ use the _Find new add-ons_ screen to find the _Aha!
+Product Roadmaps_ add-on and install it.
+2. Click on the _Configure_ button to configure the _Aha!
+Product Roadmaps_ add-on.
+3. Enter the sub-domain of your Aha! instance and save.
+4. Log into Aha! and find the _Account settings_ -> _Integrations_ -> _Jira via Connect_ page for the product you want to integrate with Jira.
+5. Click the _Test connection_ button to verify that the add-on was installed correctly and load the configuration from Jira.
-2. After a short delay, you will be able to choose the Project the issues will be created in.
+6. After a short delay, you will be able to choose the Project the issues will be created in.
-3. Map how you want new features to show up in Jira and how the Jira status fields should map to Aha!
+7. Map how you want new features to show up in Jira and how the Jira status fields should map to Aha!
-3. Copy the Hook URL below.
-In the Jira administration section on the _System_ tab, choose _Webhooks_.
-4. Create a new _Webhook_ in Jira and paste in the Hook URL that you copied.
-This will allow enable the features listed above in the From Jira to Aha! section.
-5. Enable the integration.
+7. Enable the integration.
-6. Test the integration by going to one of your features in Aha! and using the _Send to Jira_ item in the _Actions_ menu on the features page.
+8. Test the integration by going to one of your features in Aha! and using the _Send to Jira_ item in the _Actions_ menu on the features page.
 You should then look at your project in Jira and see that the feature (and any requirements) were properly copied.

 ## Troubleshooting